 How to deploy Lync 2013 client using SCCM

-You can specify more information about the application here, the information specified here will be seen by user in the Application Catalog.
+You can specify more information about the application here, the information specified here will be seen by users in the Software Center.
 Click Next.

 How to deploy Lync 2013 client using SCCM

 We will now configure the Deployment Type for Lync 2013 client setup.
-Click Add.
+On the Deployment Types window, select Add.

 How to deploy Lync 2013 client using SCCM